Thanks for having me, and thanks for listening to me, being with me here today.

 I'm doing great, Eric.

-Let me mention one thing that Republicans in general and particularly Republican politicians overlook in terms of history.
+Let me mention one thing that Republicans in general, and particularly Republican politicians, overlook in terms of history.

 Right.

-Campaigning on his conservative principles.
+My favorite landslide campaigning on his conservative principles.

 Yes.